seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       the Redis-backed (evicted-keys table + pressure label) and not-Redis-backed paths.
 Admin alerting/email can still follow later, but the count is now visible on demand without shell access.
-- [ ] Document the escalation path in the ops runbook if `evicted_keys` alerts fire repeatedly: raise `maxmemory` first (cheapest fix); if cache growth keeps outpacing that, splitting cache and sessions onto separate Redis instances is the real fix — flagged here as a known future step, not built now, since Step 1's decision to share one instance was deliberately scoped to SEEK's current scale.
+- [x] Escalation path documented (no separate ops runbook exists in this repo, so recorded here and in the header + output of `script/redis_eviction_simulation.rb`).
+When `evicted_keys` climbs
+      persistently: **(1)** raise `SEEK_REDIS_MAXMEMORY` — the cheapest fix, now a single env var;
+      **(2)** if cache growth keeps outpacing memory no matter how high it's set, split cache and sessions onto **separate Redis instances** — the real structural fix, deliberately deferred since Step 1 scoped SEEK to one shared instance for its current scale.
+Read `evicted_keys` as a *trend* (it's cumulative and resets on restart), and distinguish it from the healthy `expired_keys` — both are shown side by side on the admin Redis panel.
-- [ ] **CI:** not meaningfully testable in the normal suite — real LRU eviction ordering depends on timing and memory pressure that isn't deterministic enough to assert on reliably.
-Covered by the manual simulation above instead, plus the existing session-store tests (unaffected by this step, since nothing here changes session code, only capacity planning and monitoring around the store it already uses).
+- [x] **CI:** not meaningfully testable in the normal suite — real LRU eviction ordering depends on timing and memory pressure that isn't deterministic enough to assert on reliably.
+Covered by the repeatable `script/redis_eviction_simulation.rb` (run on demand, not in CI) plus the existing session-store tests (unaffected by this step, since nothing here changes session code, only capacity planning and monitoring around the store it already uses).

 ## Review findings (to address)